 To ask Assistant to find an app for you in Play Store, say "Hey Google" followed by "Facebook in Play Store", "WhatsApp in Play Store", "Uber in Play Store", or "Twitter in Play Store", etc.

 To ask Assistant to search Google, say "Hey Google" followed by "search for..." followed by whatever you're looking for - be it vacation idea, zebra facts, funny one-liners, or facts about the moon, etc.

 See what's on your calendar

-To ask Assistant to look at your calendar, say "OK Google" followed by "what's on my calendar".
+To ask Assistant to look at your calendar, say "Hey Google" followed by "what's on my calendar".